 Orders shipped outside Canada may, depending on the destination country, incur additional import duties,

 taxes and charges.
 Those are not included and are the buyer's responsibility.
-ATTENTION: In some countries, the additional fees can be very significant (eg: Over half the product price).
+Be aware that for some countries, the additional fees can be very significant (eg: Over half the product price).
 It is your responsability to research prior to placing an order.

 IMPORTANT: This is not a complete list.
 If your controller or game does not appear here, it simply